naor4n/text-based-game/README.md

+### ohjelmoinnin perusteet harjoitustyö 2023
-My first text-based game in python for a programming course.
+a text-based game with python for a programming course.